-If Mr. Williams' employment is terminated by the Company without Cause or Mr. Williams resigns for Good Reason within 24 months following a Significant Event, he will be entitled to (1) continued payments of his base salary for 18 months, (2) payments for COBRA coverage at applicable rates for 18 months, (3) any Annual Bonus (as defined in the employment agreement) earned but unpaid for the year immediately prior to the date his employment terminated, (4) the full Target Bonus (as defined in the agreement) for the performance year in which his employment terminated, and (5) pursuant to the 2018 Plan, accelerated vesting of all of the unvested shares subject to stock options, restricted stock units and other equity awards, and a post-termination stock option exercise period for the shorter of 12 months or for the remaining term of the award.
+If Dr. Williams' employment is terminated by the Company without Cause or Dr. Williams resigns for Good Reason within 24 months following a Significant Event, he will be entitled to (1) a lump sum payment of an amount equal to 18 months of his base salary, (2) payments for COBRA coverage at applicable rates for 18 months, (3) any Annual Bonus (as defined in the employment agreement) earned but unpaid for the year immediately prior to the date his employment terminated, (4) the full Target Bonus (as defined in the employment agreement) for the performance year in which his employment terminated, and (5) pursuant to the 2018 Plan, accelerated vesting of all of the unvested shares subject to stock options, restricted stock units and other equity awards, and a post-termination stock option exercise period for the shorter of 12 months or for the remaining term of the award

-If Mr. Williams' employment is terminated by the Company for Cause or by Mr. Williams without good reason, the Company shall pay Mr. Williams (1) any unpaid base salary through the date of termination and any accrued vacation; (2) reimbursement for any unreimbursed expenses owed to Mr. Williams; and (iii) all other payments and benefits to which Mr. Williams is entitled under the terms of any applicable compensation arrangement or benefit, equity or other plan or program, including but not limited to any applicable insurance benefits, payable on the next regularly scheduled Company payroll date following the date of termination or earlier if required by applicable law only, and shall not be obligated to make any additional payments.
+If Dr. Williams' employment is terminated by the Company for Cause or by Dr. Williams without good reason, the Company shall pay Dr. Williams (1) any unpaid base salary through the date of termination and any accrued vacation; (2) reimbursement for any unreimbursed expenses owed to Dr. Williams; and (3) all other payments and benefits to which Dr. Williams is entitled under the terms of any applicable compensation arrangement or benefit, equity or other plan or program, including but not limited to any applicable insurance benefits, payable on the next regularly scheduled Company payroll date following the date of termination or earlier if required by applicable law only, and shall not be obligated to make any additional payments.

-Employment Agreement with David P. Snow
+Employment Agreement with Neil Belloff

-The Company entered into an employment agreement with Mr. Snow effective as of June 25, 2018 wherein he agreed to serve as the Company's Chief Business Officer reporting to the Chief Executive Officer of the Company.
-Pursuant to the agreement, Mr. Snow is entitled to an annual base salary of \$375,000 and is also eligible to earn an annual cash bonus, with a target of 40% of his annual base salary, based upon the achievement of performance milestones determined by our Board.
-Mr. Snow's agreement also provided for the grant of stock options to purchase 200,000 shares of common stock at an exercise price of \$18.85 (the closing market price on the date of grant).
-The stock options were issued under the 2018 Plan and will vest and become exercisable with respect to 1/3 of the shares on the first anniversary of the effective date of the Agreement and with respect to an additional 1/12 of the shares on each quarterly anniversary of the grant date thereafter, subject to continued employment with the Company through each such date.
+The Company entered into an employment agreement with Mr. Belloff effective as of February 25, 2020 wherein he agreed to serve as the Company's Chief Operating Officer, General Counsel and Corporate Secretary.
+Pursuant to the agreement, Mr. Belloff is entitled to an annual base salary of \$420,000 and is also eligible to earn an annual cash bonus, with a target of 40% of his annual base salary, based upon the achievement of performance milestones determined by our Board.
+Mr. Belloff is entitled to an annual housing allowance equal to a net after-tax amount of \$36,000.
+Mr. Belloff's agreement also provided for the grant of stock options to purchase 200,000 shares of common stock at an exercise price of \$3.59 (the closing market price on the date of grant) and restricted stock units for 100,000 shares of Common Stock.
+The stock options and restricted stock units were issued under the 2018 Plan and will vest and become exercisable over a four year period as follows: one-fourth of the shares on the first anniversary of the effective date of the Agreement and the remaining shares equally on each quarterly anniversary of the grant date thereafter, subject to continued employment with the Company through each such date.
 In addition, the vesting of the stock options granted, and any future stock options, restricted stock units or other equity compensation awards will be accelerated and become fully vested and exercisable or payable, as the case may be, upon the occurrence of a Significant Event (as defined in the 2018 Plan).
-Mr. Snow will be entitled to participate in all employee benefit plans that the Company generally makes available to its senior executives (other than severance plans) from time to time.
+Mr. Belloff will be entitled to participate in all employee benefit plans that the Company generally makes available to its senior executives (other than severance plans) from time to time.